webNeat/lumen-generators/README.md

-wn:controller:rest-actions  Generates REST actions trait to use into controllers wn:migration                Generates a migration to create a table with schema wn:model                    Generates a model class for a RESTfull resource wn:resource                 Generates a model, migration, controller and routes for RESTful resource wn:resources                Generates multiple resources from a file wn:route                    Generates RESTful routes.
+wn:controller:rest-actions  Generates REST actions trait to use into controllers wn:migration                Generates a migration to create a table with schema wn:model                    Generates a model class for a RESTfull resource wn:pivot-table              Generates creation migration for a pivot table wn:resource                 Generates a model, migration, controller and routes for RESTful resource wn:resources                Generates multiple resources from a file wn:route                    Generates RESTful routes.